- This event has passed.

-This follows the release of the Human Rights Commission Respect@Work: Sexual Harassment National Inquiry Report (2020), containing 55 recommendations for a new model that is evidence-based, victim-focused and framed through a gender and intersectional lens.
-It is also based on existing legal frameworks to avoid duplication, ambiguity and undue burden on employers.
+It was pleasing to see the 2020 Australian Federal Budget has assigned $700,000 per year for the next three years to establish a Respect@Work Council to focus on reducing sexual harassment in the workplace following the release of the Human Rights Commission Respect@Work: Sexual Harassment National Inquiry Report (2020).
+This report contains 55 recommendations for a new model that is evidence-based, victim-focused and framed through a gender and intersectional lens.
+It is also written within existing legal frameworks to avoid duplication, ambiguity and undue burden on employers.

 As the 2018 National Survey revealed, almost two in five women (39%) and just over one in four men (26%) have experienced sexual harassment in the workplace in the past five years.
 Aboriginal and Torres Strait Islander people were more likely to have experienced workplace sexual harassment than people who are non-Indigenous (53% and 32% respectively).

 Your participation in this forum will help us understand: